lightblueseas/linuxstuff/README.md

 For install plugins DO NOT USE the integrated plugin manager.
 I downloaded once from the plugin manager and many plugins does not load.
 So download every plugin that you really need manually.

+### Install netbeans

+For install netbeans you have to download the os indipendent zip file.
+Than you can install it to the appropriate directory ~/ides/netbeans/ and any servers(like glassfish or tomcat) to the the appropriate directory ~/dev/servers